 I think I could learn eight or nine languages, but there’s no need for that so far.
 I’m fluent in four languages, and for me, it’s entirely enough.
 Sometimes I mix up the words, so if I started to learn more languages, I think it would make a mess in my head.

 Which was the hardest one to learn?

-Maybe Italian, as I needed to learn everything very quickly, because I went to Italian school and I had to catch up.
+Maybe Italian, as I needed to learn everything very quickly because I went to an Italian school and I had to catch up.
 It was difficult back then, but once it clicks, everything becomes so easy right away.

 Finally, I would like to congratulate you on the arrival of your baby.
 Will she be a racing driver?

 Well, I hope she won’t be a racer. [laughs] I don’t really think this sport is for little children, so I wouldn’t want her to race as a kid.
 She can definitely do golf, tennis or absolutely anything else, but I would advise her not to pick Formula 1.

 The W series has just kicked off, are you following that series?

 There are some names which are familiar to me in the W series.
 It’s good because it gives girls who are passionate about racing a great opportunity – they can do what they love.
 They have a solid racing competition there.